-Figure 13 Plan view of the QUEST detailed magnetic susceptibility model at sea level.
+Figure 10: Plan view of the Central BC detailed magnetic susceptibility model at 2000 m below sea level.

-Figure 14 Plan view of the QUEST detailed magnetic susceptibility model at an elevation of 2500m below sea level.
+Figure 11: Plan view of the Central BC detailed magnetic susceptibility model at 4000 m below sea level.

-Figure 15 Perspective view of the QUEST magnetic susceptibility model showing an iso-surface at 0.05 S.I.
+Figure 12: Plan-view of the Central BC magnetic susceptibility model showing a 3D iso-surface at 0.05 S.I.

-5.5.
-AEM Background Inversion Modelling
+4.3.
+AEM 1D Inversion Models

-The background conductivity model is shown in Figure 16.
-The model shows the best-fitting half-space conductivity calculated from late-time data (last 13 channels) smoothed along line.
-This model is used as an input reference model for the 1D EM inversions, and provides a useful guide to lateral variations in deeper geology.
+The background conductivity model is shown in Figure 13.
+The model shows the best-fitting half-space conductivity calculated from late-time data, smoothed along line.
+This model is used as an input reference model for the 1D EM inversions, and provides a useful guide to lateral variations in deeper geology, or at the limit of penetration of the system.

-The background model shows some correlation to the geologic map (Figure 2) but will not show the bedrock where overlying conductive units are present.
+The background model is expected to show some correlation to the geology but will not show the bedrock where overlying conductive units are present.